SherwynB/LearningJournalFiles/README.md

 # LearningJournalFiles
-FileDump for the blog learning page
+FileDump for the learning page